I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 More flower beds

-I came in third... (goodie for me).
+I came in third... goodie for me.

-See how that went here: Grass-to Garden
+Look here to see how that went: Grass-to Garden

 The following year I entered the competition again...